fongandrew/hydeout/README.md

 ## Acknowledgments

 This webpage is based forked from the Hydeout theme originally by [Andrew Fong](https://github.com/fongandrew/).
 The original documentation at time of forking is below.
+We also adopted a lot of components from the [sedaDNA society](https://sedadna.github.io)

 Hydeout updates the original [Hyde](https://github.com/poole/hyde) theme for [Jekyll](http://jekyllrb.com) 3.x and 4.x and adds new functionality.